Tanchwa/DevOps-Projects/README.md

 ## What I've learned
  * Linux -
    My troubleshooting and knowledge of operating systems has improved significantly.
-I can now explain in more detail how a machine runs and how programs/ processes interact with it.
+I can now explain in more detail how a machine runs and how programs/ processes interact with the physical components.
 This includes the boot/ init process (systemd and sysVinit), deamons, binary files, how to install programs (package managers, cURL, or compiling from source code), networking and how to edit/ troubleshoot network settings, SSH and key management, and firewall configuration.
  * Docker -
    Running a container in interactive mode with command `docker run CONTAINER_NAME -it /bin/bash` is a very helpful way to troubleshoot networking and file permission issues from inside a container.
  * Ansible -